 Skip to main content

-NODE: The Last Favor of the Antarii is a single player platformer game.
+NODE The Last Favor of the Antarii is a single player platformer game with a science fiction theme.
 It was developed by lapsusgames and was released on August 28, 2025.
 It received overwhelmingly positive reviews from players.

 N.O.D.E. is a 2.5D puzzle platformer with Timeline-based navigation set in a Cold War era nuclear complex.
 Plan a route for your robot, strategize, sequence commands and execute them to navigate between checkpoints.
 Try again.
 And again.
 Influence the story with your choices and solve the mystery.
 If you like the game, please consider Wishlist it on Steam.
 It really helps us reach more players :…